shahed-swe/shahed-swe/README.md

 - 👯 I’m looking to collaborate on Django Stack and MERN Stack projects with other passionate developers.
 - 🥅 2021 Goals: Master React,Complete Rest Full API development, Complete MERN Stack.
 Contribute to Open Source projects.
 - ⚡ Fun fact: I really love to travel and explore new things and new places in my free time.
-- 📝 Please have a look at my [Resume](https://drive.google.com/file/d/1AvX3aZamEjTp9mz1Y7XUfmRxt1OrHvop/view?usp=share_link) for more details about me.
+- 📝 Please have a look at my [Curriculumn Vita](https://drive.google.com/file/d/10Z1cwe5YN6Pj90I5iIyXZb91BTKmEfNv/view?usp=drive_link) for more details about me.
 I'm open to feedback and suggestions!

 <br />